 A review of the carrying value of the subsidiary investments to assess indications of impairment is performed on an annual basis.
+In 2022 the carrying value was compared to the net asset value and no value-in-use calculations performed.

-The recoverable amount for 2021 and 2020 have both been calculated on a value in use basis, using the dividend discount method of valuation.
-The applicable pre tax discount factor used for 2021 is 8.64 per cent (2020: 8.74 per cent).
+In 2021 the recoverable amount was calculated on a value in use basis, using the dividend discount method of valuation.
+The applicable pre tax discount factor used for 2021 was 8.64 per cent.
 This has been applied to distributable profits and forecast dividends in line with the approved business plan.
 Growth assumptions and forecasts are also key assumptions utilised in production of these estimates of distributable profits and forecast dividends.
-Future capacity of HBOS Investment Fund Managers Limited (HIFML) to pay dividends has been determined based on its anticipated profitability as assets under management run off.